snkris1/particle-simulator/README.md

 2. Quad Tree Optimization:

 - Goal: Further optimize the quad tree data structure for collision detection, specifically focusing on techniques like cache optimization.
+This will enable the simulation of a larger number of particles.
-- Rationale: While quad trees are efficient for collision detection, further optimization can improve performance, particularly for handling particles of varying sizes.
+- Rationale: While quad trees are efficient for collision detection, further optimization can improve performance.
 Cache optimization aims to reduce memory access times, leading to faster collision checks.

 Contributions
 ===========================